malbanGit/Telengard/readme.txt

 It will feature the full binary, but a game will not be persistently saved.

 FLASH Version
-Which will be playable playable from a "Vectorblade" compatible PCB (either 128kB or 256kB).
+Which will be playable from a "Vectorblade" compatible PCB (either 128kB or 256kB).
 It will feature the full binary AND the game can save persistently to the cartridge.

 Du to the nature of the vectrex (being a game console and not a computer, and a vector based